Traditional Irish Soda Bread slathered in real butter makes the perfect St. Patrick’s Day meal accompaniment.

 It comes together quickly and only four ingredients are needed!

 Related: Have you tried our St. Patrick’s Day Shake?
-It’s not so traditional, but it sure beats waiting in the drive thru for something similar.
+It’s not so traditional, but it sure is fun!

 Really, our Irish soda bread recipe is yummy enough that it can be eaten any time of the year when you want homemade bread, but don’t have the time to wait for yeast dough to rise.